HomeSustainabilityGovernanceCorporate Governance

 Date Main Content

-• Interim report on the FY2023 activities of the seven specialized committees
+• Interim report on the activities of four specialized committees

-• Report on the FY2023 activities of the seven specialized committees
+• Report on the FY2024 activities of seven specialized committees

-• Planning of the FY2024 activities of the seven specialized committees
+• Planning the FY2025 activities of seven specialized committees

 Full Name Board Meeting Attendance Details of Contribution